Find Your Perfect School

 The admission process for this program involves passing the review by the department of one’s application.
 They must meet the minimum grade point average required, which is 2.5.
 Those admitted into the major must also maintain a 2.0 minimum grade point average to earn the degree program.

 In the Media Arts program, students can choose an area of study.
-Some of their options include Cinema & Media Study, Digital/Animation/New Media, Film Sound, and Video/Digital Media.
+Some of their options include Cinema and media Study, Digital/Animation/New Media, Film Sound, and Video/Digital Media.
 These concentrations will inform their coursework.

 Students must complete a total of 51 media credits.
 They can choose among several concentration options, with their course requirements depending on this choice.
 Some of the required courses for this program include Development of Film I, Foundations of Media Design, Media in American Society, Digital Media I, Media Writing and Screenwriting, Film Aesthetics, Multi-Media Production, and many more.
 They also need to complete the required 18-credit electives.